saijpaul/Quasor/README.txt

 Attributions:
 -------------
-I am very grateful to all the people who have done the hardwork to create images & code samples and providing it for use by others.
+I am very grateful to all the people who have done the hardwork to create images & write code samples.

 For images: